Xeniia-m/miniProject/Readme.txt

 To run the project:
  - download all the photos from the drive - https://drive.google.com/drive/folders/1iKy-94ITHD8P9nNE8NL5jvh3JEcZQ76S
  - add all the photos to a "web/Tags_photos/photos"  folder
- - run main.py file  (make sure that there is no masks.csv file in the project folder - that will be a result table) .
+ - run the main.py file  (make sure that there is no masks.csv file in the project folder - that will be a result table) .

 If you want to add a photo with a "mask, please" sign to the library:
 1. Add the photo to a "web/Tags_photos/photos"  folder